Mediavine Review (Should You Make the Switch?)

 Final Thoughts

-Hopefully this Mediavine review has given you some useful insights.
-Display advertising is a huge industry and Mediavine is one of the bigger players in that field, together with AdThrive and Ezoic.
+Hopefully this Mediavine review has given you some valuable insights.
+Display advertising is a huge industry, and Mediavine is one of the bigger players in that field, together with Raptive and Ezoic.

-Overall, my two websites have been performing reasonably well with Mediavine and I am happy with the extra income stream.
-This also motivates me to keep publishing more content as this will ultimately increase the ad income, even though display advertising is not my focus.
+Overall, my two websites have been performing reasonably well with Mediavine, and I am happy with the extra income stream.
+This also motivates me to keep publishing more content, which will ultimately increase ad income, even though display advertising is not my focus.

 So, if you own a blog that consistently generates a good amount of traffic, I recommend you consider Mediavine as your ad manager.